canbingol/canbingol/README.md

   # Can Bingöl

-  **Software Engineering Student & AI Researcher**
+  **AI Researcher**
 </div>

 ## About Me

-I'm a Software Engineering sophomore conducting independent research in artificial intelligence.
-My focus is on developing practical AI solutions and expanding my knowledge in the field.
+I'm an independent AI researcher focusing on deep learning and natural language processing.
+My main goal is to build impactful machine learning systems and contribute to the advancement of open AI research.

-- Currently researching AI technologies and methodologies
+- Actively developing and experimenting with transformer-based architectures
-- Software Engineering student with interest in machine learning
+- Interested in LLMs, model optimization, and efficient training techniques
 - Contact: canbingol36@gmail.com

 ## Skills

 **Languages & Tools:**
-Python, Java, C#, TensorFlow, Pandas, Scikit-Learn, Seaborn, MATLAB, Figma
+Python, Java, C#, TensorFlow, PyTorch, Pandas, Scikit-Learn, Seaborn, MATLAB, Figma

 ## Connect